appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

  * User can also move the agents from one group to another.
 ![grouping-env](/staticfiles/deployment/media/RevampedEnv/grouping-env.png)

 **Note:(a) Users will not be able to create a folder with same name.
         (b) Only the created folder can be deleted.
 The default `HOME` folder will not have the delete button.
-        (c) User will not be able to create and save any folder in listing page without naming the folder**
+        (c) User will not be able to create and save any folder in listing page without naming the folder (d) User cannot create any blank folder and Save in the environment listing page.
+An error message will get displayed, if no name has been provided to the newly created folder**

 ### Grouping of Environments